Bob Colacello

 BC

 I had no time to write.
-You know, like I said, Andy said writing was passé, tape recording was it.
-What I was doing was more than a full-time job.
-In fact, I’d get impatient and scream at some of the people in the office, probably because I was so hungover.
-But they sort of all understood—I mean, Robin Hayes, Gael Love, they would all say to me, “We don't know how you do everything you do.
-We don't know how you actually function at all these parties where you charm everybody, and you're under pressure to sell ads and portraits, and to show up the next day.”
+Andy thought writing was passé—tape recording was it.
+What I was doing at Interview was more than a full-time job.
+I’d lose patience and scream at people in the office—probably because I was hungover—but they understood.
+Robin Hayes, Gael Love, they’d say, “We don’t know how you do it—charm everyone at parties, sell ads and portraits, and still show up the next day.”

 EO